sscretchen/sscretchen/README.md

   </tr>
   <tr>
     <td>Wazuh</td>
-    <td>SIEM.
-This was an easy solution that integrates various OS platforms.
-I use this to monitor an Ubuntu, RHEL, and windows machine for various testing.</td>
+    <td>This is the flagship tool I use.
+I enjoy working in commercial tools like Azure and AWS but I can't justify paying for most of the features.
+I use this to monitor almost every OS I work out of to populate this portfolio with content.
+VMs that run RHEL, Ubuntu, Debian and Windows</td>
   </tr>
   <tr>
     <td>SecurityOnion</td>
-    <td>SOAR.
-I could not find a tool reasonably priced so this was a great tool.
-This acts as an HIDS for my Windows VM, and integrates directly with Wazuh.
-Keeping things tightly integrated.</td>
+    <td>This acts as a HIDS for my Windows VM, and integrates directly with Wazuh</td>
   </tr>
   <tr>
     <td>pfSense</td>